 Outgoing Log Search

-You can view outbound blocked messages from the Admin, Domain or Email Level Control Panel using the outgoing log search:
+You can view outgoing blocked messages from the Admin, Domain or Email Level Control Panel using the Outgoing Log Search:

 - Select Outgoing > Logs.

 - In the Query Rules panel, filter using Status > is one of > Quarantined.